courtneylee1321/eatssentials/Whats in your fridge/README.md

 # Eatssentials
-www.eatssentials.space
+www.eatssentials.online

 ## Installation
-1. Download the repo locally on your computer
+1. Download the repository locally on your computer
 2. Ensure that XAMPP is downloaded locally or a webhost with PHP & SQL is configured
 3. Move the github files to the root directory of your web server.
 If using XAMPP in linux, move the files to opt/lampp/htdocs.
 4. With XAMPP installed and all servers running, proceed to localhost/phpmyadmin in your browser.
 Use phpMyAdmin to create a new database called ingredients and run the commands found in ingredients.sql
+5. Finally search www.eatssentials.online and browse!

 ## Technologies / Tools
 * HTML/CSS